ouspg/CompSec/Lab5_ChipWhisperer/README.md

 Read task instructions carefully before starting to work to have clear picture about what you are supposed to do.
 Every task should be clearly stating what you are expected to do and return.

+Most of the tasks are based on ChipWhisperer tutorials which are located in folder */jupyter/*.
+Programs running on the target device are located at */hardware/victims/firmware*.

 **If you are doing this work in group, remember to mark down clearly which of you participated on which tasks**

-Notice that some tasks (1C and 2B) require ChipWhisperer device only in early stages of task for recording power traces.
-This gives possibility to for example finish them at home without device if you manage to save correct traces during lab session or your friend records traces and sends them to you.
+TODO: Should those traces be provided in ready package or something?

 ## Task 1

-TODO: say how to login to jupyter and that all data is in jupyter folder and hardware/victims/firmware contais device code

 Task 1 tasks are meant to be relatively simple tasks to help you understand that what is the Chipwhisperer device and what can be done with it.
 You will learn how to connect the board, inspect power traces and use ChipWhisperer analyzer program.

-TODO: how to setup jupyter + vm etc

 ChipWhisperer software and tutorials utilize Jupyter Notebook.
 Everything is packed in ready-to-run virtual machine which can be found on university drive or Chipwhisperer github page.

 If you have not used Jupyter Notebook before, it can be beneficial to complete tutorial !!Introduction_to_Jupyter!!.ipynb

-TODO: if you have not used jupyter before, suggest completing jupyter tutorial !!Introduction_to_Jupyter!!.ipynb

 ## A) Getting started with device, jupyter and SimpleSerial protocol
 Complete ChipWhisperer basic tutorial named *PA_Intro_1-Firmware_Build_Setup.ipynb* under jupyter folder of main page.
-Purpose of this part is simply to give you some experience of the basic usage of ChipWhisperer which is required in later tasks of this lab exercise. **You are not required to return anything for this task**, but it is critical that you learn to use ChipWhisperer on basic level because otherwise all other tasks are very difficult to complete.
+Purpose of this part is simply to give you some experience of the basic usage of ChipWhisperer which is required in later tasks of this lab exercise.
+**You are not required to return anything for this task**, but it is critical that you learn to use ChipWhisperer on basic level because otherwise all other tasks are very difficult to complete.
 Basically important things what you will be doing in that tutorial are next:

 1. Learn what is SimpleSerial
 2. Build basic example (Notice that target chip platform is type CW303 and you have to build program for that platform)